 DBS Group chief executive Piyush Gupta is the top-earning executive among Straits Times Index companies, drawing $9.33 million.
 This was a 15% increase on the previous year when he earned $8.08 million.

 United Overseas Bank (UOB) chief executive Wee Ee Cheong, enjoyed a pay increase of 30%, taking home around $9 million.

 OCBC chief executive Samuel Tsien’s package was $5.5 million.

 Keppel Corp chief executive Choo Chiau Beng was given a remuneration package worth $7.99 million, including a deferred bonus of $3.09 million.
 In 2011, his package came to between $11.6 million and $11.85 million in cash and shares.

 Sembcorp Marine chief executive Wong Weng Sun earned $5 million, a 34% drop from 2011.

 Mr Liew Mun Leong, president and chief executive of CapitaLand, was given a package worth $5.33 million.
 This is lower than the $5.63 million package he received in 2011.

 City Developments executive chairman Kwek Leng Beng’s remuneration close to $9 million.

-Amit is the Managing Partner at Sandbox Advisors and is an experienced career, business and HR professional.
+Amit is an experienced career, business and HR professional.
 Previously, he has worked with organisations such as Bain & Company, Morgan Stanley and Citigroup.
 Amit has advanced degrees/qualifications in Career Counselling, Organisational Psychology & HR, Occupational Psychometrics, Career/Life Coaching & Business.